 This is worded as ""software entities should be open for extension, but closed for modification".
 The idea is that once completed, the implementation of a class can only be modified to correct errors; new or changed features will require that a different class be created.
 That class could reuse coding from the original class through inheritance.

 If you read this principle properly you should realise that it only applies when you inherit from one concrete class to create a different concrete class, and there are some methods in the superclass which are not relevant in the subclass.
 I don't.
 All 50 of my table classes inherits from a single abstract class, and none of its methods are irrelevant.
-I never inherit from one table class to create a new table, so it is irrelevant and I ignore it.
+I never inherit from one table class to create a new table, so this rule is irrelevant and I ignore it.